micmankos/card_deck/README.md

 **This is a sample Python project that is meant to showcase my experience.**

-This projects implements a library for a standard Poker-style deck of 52 cards which can, in turn, be used to implement a card game.
+This projects implements a library for a standard Poker-style deck of 52 cards which, in turn, can be used to implement a card game.
 This deck does not include Jokers.

-## Dev Environment and Setup
+## Development Environment and Setup
 This section details the development environment and how to set it up.
 This project assumes knowledge of conda and pip.

 The project uses conda 4.5.4 and python 3.6.5.
 Testing and linting are done with pytest and pylint respectively.